m-iwagami/computer-vision-rock-paper-scissors/README.md

 - Used Teachable-Machine  to start creating the model.
 - Downloaded the model from the "Tensorflow" tab in Teachable-Machine.
 The model is called keras_model.h5 and the text file containing the labels called labels.txt.

+# Milestone 3
+- Before you can use the model, you need to install the libraries that it depends on.
+- Create a conda environment and then install the necessary requirements.
+You need opencv-python, tensorflow, and ipykernel Start by creating the environment, activate it, and then install pip by running the following command in your terminal conda install pip.
+Then, to install the rest of the libraries, run pip install